What Is DNA Methylation?

 What is DNA Methylation – An Epigenetic Modification that Regulates Gene Expression

 Did you know that the amount of cuddles a baby receives from a caregiver could affect the baby’s DNA methylation profile, and in turn, the developmental progress?1 In fact, DNA methylation affects various aspects of daily life that most people may not even think about, such as the ripening process of sweet orange fruits.2 So, what is DNA methylation?

 DNA methylation is a chemical modification to DNA molecules.
-In most cases, DNA methylation refers to the covalent addition of a methyl group to the 5-carbon position of cytosine, forming 5-methylcytosine (5mC) (Figure 1).
+In most cases, DNA methylation refers to the covalent addition of a methyl group to the 5-carbon position of cytosine, forming 5-methylcytosine (5mC) (Figure 1, the two structures on the left).
 DNA methyltransferases perform this reaction to establish and maintain DNA methylation patterns across the genome.
 DNA methylation regulates gene expression without changing the sequences of the nucleotides.
 Hence, DNA methylation is an epigenetic mark, where “epi” implies that this feature is “on top of” genetics playing its roles without alterations in the DNA sequence.

 DNA methylation is among the most extensively studied epigenetic marks.3 In eukaryotes, DNA methylation pervasively occurs at CpG dinucleotides.
 The patterns of DNA methylation at promoters, gene bodies and enhancers play vital roles in regulating gene expression.4-6

 Commonly Recognized DNA Methylation Patterns

 Some DNA methylation patterns have been widely studied and researchers have acquired a fair amount of knowledge on their regulation of gene expression.
 A few examples of such DNA methylation patterns are as follows.